awsdocs/amazon-athena-user-guide/doc_source/tables-databases-columns-names.md

 ### Names that begin with an underscore<a name="names-that-begin-with-an-underscore"></a>

-Use backticks to enclose table, view, or column names that begin with an underscore\.
+When creating tables, use backticks to enclose table, view, or column names that begin with an underscore\.
 For example:

 ```
 CREATE EXTERNAL TABLE IF NOT EXISTS `_myunderscoretable`(